 Each Spring Quarter, the outgoing Chairs and the Advisor will recommend to the Vice Chancellor for Student Affairs two of the voting student members to serve as Co-Chairs for the following year.
 Though both undergraduate and graduate members may serve as chairs, at least one of the co-chairs will be an undergraduate student for any given year.
 The Vice Chancellor, taking into consideration this recommendation, will appoint the Co-Chairs for a one-year period.
 The appointments will be presented to the COSAF voting membership for confirmation.
 A Co-Chair may serve no more than two consecutive years.

 Each Council Chair and voting member will be compensated at a rate determined by the Vice Chancellor of Student Affairs in consultation with Student Employment.
 Compensation will be paid according to the pay calendar relative to the member’s employment status.
 Compensation rates will be reviewed for adjustment every three years.

 Members will be expected to attend all meetings.
-Members may be excused from meetings for reasons of illness, family emergencies, or academic requirements, and must provide notification of absence to the Chair prior to the meeting.
+Members may be excused from meetings for reasons of illness, family emergencies, or academic requirements, and must provide notification of absence to the Co-Chairs prior to the meeting.
 If a member has two consecutive unexcused absences or more than three unexcused absences in one quarter the Council may recommend to the Vice Chancellor of Student Affairs that the member be removed from the Council.
-If at any time during the academic year a member can no longer serve, he/she will notify the Chair in writing.
-The Chair, in turn, will advise the Committee Advisor, the Vice Chancellor of Student Affairs of the resignation and request that an alternate member be officially appointed to serve out the term of the person leaving the Council.
+If at any time during the academic year a member can no longer serve, he/she will notify the Co-Chairs in writing.
+The Co-Chairs, in turn, will advise the Committee Advisor and the Vice Chancellor of Student Affairs of the resignation and request that an alternate member be officially appointed to replace the person leaving the Council.